openjdk/loom/loom-docs/CustomSchedulers.md

 ## Using a custom scheduler as the default scheduler

-The default virtual thread scheduler is selected when starting a new virtual thread with `Thread.startVirtualThread`, or creating a virtual thread with the `Thread.Builder` API and not specifying a scheduler The default scheduler is a `ForkJoinPool` instance that is configured in FIFO mode.
-A different default scheduler can be used by setting a system property on the command line.
+The JDK's built-in virtual thread scheduler is a `ForkJoinPool` instance that is configured in FIFO mode.

+A default scheduler can be used by setting a system property on the command line.

 ```
--Djdk.virtualThreadScheduler.implClass=$EXECUTOR
+-Djdk.virtualThreadScheduler.implClass=<scheduler-class>
 ```

-where $EXECUTOR is fully qualified name of a class that implements `java.lang.Thread.VirtualThreadScheduler`.
+where `<scheduler-class>` is fully qualified name of a class that implements `java.lang.Thread.VirtualThreadScheduler`.
 The scheduler's `execute` method is invoked to continue execution of a virtual thread.

-A custom scheduler may use its own pool of platform threads, may assign virtual threads to specific be carried by specific platform threads, or may delegate to the built-in. default scheduler.
+A custom scheduler may use its own pool of platform threads, may assign virtual threads to be carried by specific platform threads, or may delegate to the built-in default scheduler.

 The implementation class must be public, with a public no-arg or one-arg constructor, and deployed on the class path or in an exported package of a module on the module path.
 If the